 Before installing and configuring Samba as a print server, it is best to already have a working CUPS installation.
 See our guide on CUPS for details.

 samba package, run the following command in your terminal:

 sudo apt install samba

 /etc/samba/smb.conf.
 Change the workgroup attribute to what is appropriate for your network:

 In the [printers] section, change the guest ok option to ‘yes’:

 sudo systemctl restart smbd.service nmbd.service

 The default Samba configuration will automatically share any printers installed.
-Simply install the printer locally on your Windows clients.
+Now all you need to do is install the printer locally on your Windows clients.